Rome’s Trevi Fountain: Facts, curiosities and tips for visiting the Trevi Fountain, Rome.

 Some you may want to consider are:

-Trevi Fountain Tour – perfect if you are curious about the fountain and want more than just a photo op!
+Trevi Fountain Tour – perfect if you are curious about the fountain and want more than just a photo op, as it also brings you under it, to an interesting archaeological site!

-Walking Tour of Rome (evening) – a good way to see the Fountain and many other Rome highlights with the aid of a guide, during the quietest hours of the day
+Walking Tour of Rome (evening) – a good way to see the Fountain and many other Rome highlights with the aid of a guide, and enjoy the city all lit up

 Good to know: the excellent Mariaclaudia Tour for kids in Rome city center starts from here and includes the foutain!